Mental Health Facilities Lubbock, TX

 Sunrise Canyon Outpatient Services

-Sunrise Canyon Outpatient Services is a mental health clinic in Lubbock, Texas, located at 1950 Aspen Avenue, 79403.
-Sunrise Canyon Outpatient Services offers telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Sunrise Canyon Outpatient Services provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and adults.
-Sunrise Canyon Outpatient Services also supports people with trauma, veterans and people with PTSD.
-Some other services provided by Sunrise Canyon Outpatient Services include integrated primary care services, housing services and legal advocacy.
+Sunrise Canyon Outpatient Services is a mental health facility in Lubbock, TX, located at 1950 Aspen Avenue, in the 79403 zip code.
+Sunrise Canyon Outpatient Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Sunrise Canyon Outpatient Services provides activity therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Sunrise Canyon Outpatient Services also supports transitional age young adults, people with PTSD and active duty military.
+Some other services available at Sunrise Canyon Outpatient Services include legal advocacy, intensive case management and family psychoeducation.

 West Texas Centers Terry County - 37.6 miles from Lubbock, TX